callmecavs/layzr.js/README.md

 ## Instantiate

-If necessary, import Layzr, then instantiate it.
+If necessary, import Layzr.
+Then, create an instance, passing in your options.

 Be sure to **assign your Layzr instance to a variable**.
 Using your instance, you can: